School of Nursing

 Corequisite(s): FNP 668 and FNP 671.

 To progress to this course, all previous coursework counting towards the graduate or doctoral nursing degree must be completed with a grade of "B" or better.
 The purpose of this course is to demonstrate management strategies and apply selected practice models for the delivery of high quality care to pediatric, adult, obstetric, and elderly populations.
 The focus of this course is on the delivery of health care services to the family.
 The emphasis of this course is on promoting the progression of competence within the Advanced Practice Nursing role.
 If one or both of the corequisite courses is not passed, the student must retake all corequisite courses together.
 Offered spring term only.
-(70 simulation hours)
+(120 practicum hours)

 FNP 671 Health Promotion/Disease Prevention & Issues for FNP (2)